trxe/capport_poc/README.md

 1. What are you even doing?
     - secret

-2. You may notice this looks like what Airflow does so why not just use Airflow?
+2. This looks like what Airflow does so why not just use Airflow?
     - It's more fun building your own Airflow
     - I would prefer for this to be yaml configurable so non-programmers can maintain the pipelines
     - We're not sticking with python in the long run, this is just the POC

-3. Where should the registries go
+3. Where should the registries go?
     - Not in config, they should be in their individual folders
         - model
         - pipeline